What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 -

-The analysis showed a significantly positive relationship between gardening and health.
+The analysis showed a significantly positive correlation between gardening and health.
 Particularly clear were:

 The authors conclude that regular gardening can make a measurable contribution to public health.